JNRowe/rdial/doc/alternatives.rst

 hierarchies of projects with their own time tracking data and take advantage of all the other features ``org-mode`` has to offer.

-If I had a copy of emacs_ available everywhere I wanted to log time data I'd wouldn't even consider using anything else.
-And if you use emacs_ then you shouldn't either.
+If I had a copy of emacs_ available everywhere I wanted to log time data I wouldn't even consider using anything else.
+And if you use emacs_ then you shouldn't either!

 .. _org-mode: http://www.orgmode.org/
 .. _emacs: http://www.gnu.org/software/emacs/